rowlandhill/tic-tac-row/README.md

 I would like to be able to change my password if I want.

-I would like my record saved to my account, and I would like to see the rankings of the top 5-10 users shown on the app, like an arcade.
+I would like to be able to see how many games I've played, and I would eventually like to see the rankings of the top 5-10 users shown on the app, like an arcade.

 I want to be able to click a button to start a new game without having to refresh the page.